Updated June 30, 2023

 Apart from that, understanding the architecture would also give you scope to come up with a new improved database technology that can be significant contributors to the field.

-Oracle database can run on all major platforms, including Windows & also supports all networking protocols.
+It can run on all major platforms, including Windows & also supports all networking protocols.
 Oracle supports and adheres and complies to industry standards.
-Oracle also has other added values like online backup & recovery, flashback tool, wealth development tool, etc. which assists entire development and management life cycles.
+It also has other added values like online backup & recovery, flashback tool, wealth development tool, etc. which assists entire development and management life cycles.
 Overall, it is a good database to be employed and to have expertise on.

-This has been a guide to Oracle Database.
+This has been a guide to What is Oracle Database.
 Here we discussed introduction, applications, architecture, advantages, and disadvantages.
 You can also go through our other suggested articles to learn more –